Welcome to SaveTheGuns.com!

 James Madison, In his autobiography

-John Adams, A Defense of the Constitution of Government of the United States of America, 1788
+John Adams (1735-1826) Founding Father, 2nd US President A Defense of the Constitution of Government of the United States of America, 1788

 "You have rights antecedent to all earthly governments: rights that cannot be repealed or restrained by human laws; rights derived from the Great Legislator of the universe."